 The other day I rambled on and on about how I strive to live my life far from ordinary.
 I shared various examples, from taking a spontaneous road trip, to random acts of kindness, to challenging myself in the kitchen.

-Just like in any culture or religion, for special family holidays there are specific traditions and traditional foods served.
-As I have had the opportunity to immerse myself in several Jewish holidays, I have tried Matzah Ball Soup, various spins on latkes, Challah Bread, Matzah Brei, kugel, Knish, and rugelach.
+Specifically, over the years I have learned a lot more about the Jewish faith.
+Like in any culture or religion, for special family holidays there are specific traditions and traditional foods served.
+As I have had the opportunity to learn more about Jewish holidays, I have tried Matzah Ball Soup, various spins on latkes, Challah Bread, Matzah Brei, kugel, Knish, and rugelach.

-After learning so much about these special foods and their historical relevance, as well as trying them several times, I wanted to learn how to make them.
-Learning how to make these traditional dishes not only gave me the opportunity to show up at my friend’s house with an authentic recipe, but gave me an opportunity to learn more and grow my skills in the kitchen.
+After learning so much about these special foods and their history, as well as trying them several times, I wanted to learn how to make them.
+Learning how to make these traditional dishes not only gave me the opportunity learn more about others, but grow my skills in the kitchen.

-Rugelach, a traditional Jewish pastry and very popular in Israel, was one of the first Jewish foods I learned how to make.
+Rugelach, a traditional Jewish pastry that originated in Poland and is now very popular in Israel and around the world, was one of the first Jewish foods I learned how to make.
 The pastry dough is buttery and flaky and is commonly made with sour cream or cream cheese.
 The pastry dough is then cut into a circle and topped with assorted fillings, traditionally chocolate, nuts or jam.
 Then to get the classic rugelach shape, the dough is cut into triangles and rolled up sealing the filling inside.

 These little treats are so delicious and if you have never had one, I challenge you to make some the next time you are craving something sweet!

-I hope this isn’t the first or last rugelach recipe I share with you, and I hope to share many more of these traditional Jewish recipes (including modern twists on these classic recipes) with you as I continue to learn and challenge myself in the kitchen!
+I hope this isn’t the first or last rugelach recipe I share with you, and I hope to share many more traditional recipes from around the world as I continue to learn and challenge myself in the kitchen!

 - 1/3 cup sour cream or plain Greek yogurt